openbmc/openbmc/poky/documentation/kernel-dev/common.rst

 the kernel's ``calibrate.c`` source code file.
 Applying the patch and booting the modified image causes the added messages to appear on the emulator's console.
-The example is a continuation of the setup procedure found in the "`Getting Ready for Traditional Kernel Development <#getting-ready-for-traditional-kernel-development>`__" Section.
+The example is a continuation of the setup procedure found in the
+":ref:`kernel-dev/common:getting ready for traditional kernel development`" Section.

 1. *Edit the Source Files* Prior to this step, you should have used Git to create a local copy of the repository for your kernel.
-Assuming you created the repository as directed in the "`Getting Ready for Traditional Kernel
-   Development <#getting-ready-for-traditional-kernel-development>`__"
-   section, use the following commands to edit the ``calibrate.c`` file:
+Assuming you created the repository as directed in the ":ref:`kernel-dev/common:getting ready for traditional kernel development`" section, use the following commands to edit the ``calibrate.c`` file:

    1. *Change the working directory*: You need to locate the source